ragnars24/csda-finalproject-litf/README.md

 1. Check the troubleshooting section
 2. Review logs in `logs/` directory
 3. Validate setup: `npm run validate`
-4. Check USAGE.md for detailed usage instructions
+4. See the **Usage** and **Makefile Commands** sections above for detailed usage instructions
+5. For a concise architecture and data-flow overview, see `docs/system-overview.md`